faizyakob/my-linux-repo/RHCSA/Learn series : MOUNT ISO.md

 (Ref: [VMware 00 Create VM from ISO image file ](<../VMware 00 Create VM from ISO image file.md>))

+> Note: We use Red Hat as example for this article.

 ## Steps to use ISO as repositories

 As root user, follow below steps.